Hello, world. Nice to meet you. I like riding bikes, if you didn’t know that already.

 Bluebonnets and cheese…

 However, I like riding bikes a lot less when it’s really cold and windy.
-I’ve done plenty of that riding training for Ironman Texas, and I have no issues heading out on my bike into the cold, or into the wind, but both at the same time kind of sucks.
+I’ve done plenty of that riding training for Ironman Texas (including my favorite one with my buddy lawyer Rahul Parikh), and I have no issues heading out on my bike into the cold, or into the wind, but both at the same time kind of sucks.

 Last year, hardening the eff up was kind of a point of pride and helped me make the jump to the Ironman distance on the bike (which was the discipline I needed the most work on, endurance-wise).
 Honestly, it also helped me when Ironman day came and we had 20-30 mph winds on an exposed toll road.
 However, this year, I’m training for sprint triathlons, which translates to racing for approximately 40 minutes (vs 7 hours) on my time trial bike.
 Then, later this year, I will be training for an approximately 3 hour ride in hot and humid conditions.

 So, there was nothing that riding 43 miles in the feels-like-30s and super windy conditions would benefit me, besides the excuse to eat some junk food along the way at aid stations and after (which would probably sabotage my weight loss efforts – I can negate that calorie burn in one aid station full of cookies and PB pretzels).
 So, instead of doing any of that, we stayed home.
 This is my third DNS over the last 9 years, and the other two were because my knee was so injured I could barely walk.
 There was no choice in the matter for the previous two.
 On first blush, I figured I should woman the eff up and go.